rafalp/Misago/dev-docs/plugins/hooks/get-post-feed-post-likes-data-hook.md

     ...
 ```

-Misago function for creating the context data used to render a post’s likes in the posts feed.
+Misago function for creating the context data used to render a post's likes in the posts feed.

 ### Arguments